RFirstman/music_gen_gan/README.md

 ## Sample Output

-Samples of generated data can be found in the `train` and `train_large` directory.
+Samples of generated data can be found in the `train`, `train_large`, and `train_large_discriminator` directory.

 The `train` directory contains results from a small model trained over 6 epochs.
 The `train_large` directory contains results from a large model trained over 126 epochs.
+The `train_large_discriminator` contains results from a similar model to `train_large` except for a larger discriminator model (500 hidden units, 3 layer LSTM cells)